Dry Keratoconjunctivitis

 | Keratoconjunctivitis sicca (dry eye) | Most common | Often associated with Sjögren’s syndrome |

-| Scleritis | Relatively common | Eye pain, deep congestion, necrotizing form possible |
+| Scleritis | Relatively common | Eye pain, deep injection, necrotizing form possible |

-| Episcleritis | Relatively common | Superficial inflammation, tendency to resolve spontaneously |
+| Episcleritis | Relatively common | Superficial inflammation, tends to resolve spontaneously |

 | Peripheral corneal ulcer | Relatively rare | Rapid corneal thinning and risk of perforation |